Back to Louisiana

 financial exploitation

-Using scams, false pretenses, or other deceptive methods to get an elderly person to transfer money or conduct a transaction.
+Using scams, false pretenses, or deception to get an elderly person to transfer money or conduct a transaction for the scammer's benefit.

 trusted contact